WeiBridged/Contracts/README.md

 :red_circle: In progress:

--Adding queue logic to track users to bridge in order
+-Copy queue logic to other Optimism to Goerli

 -MSG.VALUE to ERC-20 token address logic (unique on each chain)